Jarimichu/pretty-google-calendar/README.md

 `show_title="true"` \
 Sets the visibility of the calendar `title`.
 Options: `true` and `false`.
 Defaults to `true`.

+`show_description="false"` \
+Sets the visibility of event descriptions in list view.
+When enabled, event descriptions will be displayed in a new row underneath each event, slightly indented to show it's a sub-item.
+Options: `true` and `false`.
+Defaults to `false`.

 `id_hash=random` \
 Sets the ID hash for a calendar.
 If you have multiple calendars on a page and need to style them, you can set this to a permanent code.
 Otherwise, it'll randomly generate each load.
 (Note: as of v2.0.0 this can only be alphanumeric.)